Jammy2211/PyAutoLens/docs/overview/overview_1_lensing.rst

 Lensing
 =======

-When two galaxy_list are aligned perfectly down the line-of-sight to Earth, the background galaxy's light is bent by the intervening mass of the foreground galaxy.
+When two galaxies are aligned perfectly down the line-of-sight to Earth, the background galaxy's light is bent by the intervening mass of the foreground galaxy.
 Its light can be fully bent around the foreground galaxy, traversing multiple paths to the Earth, meaning that the background galaxy is observed multiple times.
-This by-chance alignment of two galaxy_list is called a strong gravitational lens and a two-dimensional scheme of such a system is pictured below.
+This by-chance alignment of two galaxies is called a strong gravitational lens and a two-dimensional scheme of such a system is pictured below.

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/lensing/schematic.jpg
   :width: 600